 Rescues typically accept horses that are in a current state of neglect or danger.
 Very few will accept owner surrenders.
 Rescues take ownership of the horse, provide rehabilitation, then seek potential adopters.

 METS does not have a facility and does not take ownership of horses.
-Rather, METS helps owners transition their horses by offering several services, including equine assessment, marketing assistance, facilitating placement within the METS Network, and providing end-of-life options.
+Rather, METS helps owners transition their horses by offering several services, including equine assessment, marketing assistance, facilitating placement, and providing end-of-life options.

 Our overarching goal is the same: to keep horses from ending up neglected or in the slaughter pipeline.
 METS achieves this by connecting owners with the right option for their horse.

-No. The service is not a brokerage service, rather an educational service that provides owners who are unaware of options with the assistance they need to make the best decisions for their horse.
+No. The service is not a brokerage service, rather an educational service that provides owners with the assistance they need to make the best decisions for their horse.

 The program focuses on rehoming horses that have a market value less than $2500.
 Owners who wish to sell their horse for more than $2499 are welcome to call METS for a phone consultation, but will not be eligible for the other program services.

 Yes and no. Horses will be assessed and the owner will be provided with transition options free of charge.

 Other services will be based on the expected sales price and/or the owner’s capacity to pay forservices.
 METS is currently available to owners who wish to sell their horses for less than $2500, although that limit may change.
 No owner will be turned away for lack of resources, and METS has a process to provide financial assistance.